-Nostalgic – the year in review
+Nostalgic – A Year in Review

-- Nostalgic – the year in review
+- Nostalgic – A Year in Review

-What have you learned from your business model over the past 15 years?
+What have you learned from your business model over the past 18 years?

-What journey are you looking forward most?
+What journey are you looking forward to the most?

-Which journey would you recommend to your customers in 2017?
+Which journey would you recommend to your customers in 2020?

 Gert: “It was only in 2016, while developing the “Terra di Motori” journey, that I came to know the Emilia-Romagna.
 Until then, I could not really connect with it; Bologna, Modena was just an area to be crossed when heading south to Tuscany.
 Today I know why Parma ham and Parmesan cheese, balsamic vinegar, mortadella and tortellini are Emilia-Romagna’s hidden gems.
 I knew that Ferrari, Maserati, Lamborghini, Ducati and many more were based in the region (thus its Italian nickname ‘Terra di Motori’ – land of motors) but I ignored how many beautiful car collections and museums there were.
 Even the landscape was underestimated: there are so many, little trafficked country roads which make for a great classic car drive!”